MellieWu/yelpplus/README.md

 ## Introduction

-Yelp+ is a business search and recommendation system for users to search business,  update preferences and get
+Yelp+ is a restaurant search and recommendation system that analyzes user interests and recommend restaurants to each of users.

-Increase recommendation accuracy by suggesting the restaurants they may be interested in, based on their favourite records.

-Improve user experience and tailor recommendations to each of users.

 ## Technology Stack

 - **Hybrid recommendation algorithm**:
-  Item based collaborative filering algorithom and content based recommentation algorithm work together make recommending more
+  Item based collaborative filering algorithom and content based recommentation algorithm work together make recommending more accurately.
-  accurately.

-- **Better data storage**:

 - **Real time Yelp data**:
   Fetch restaurants data through Yelp API.
 User has freedom to redirect to Yelp website to know the target restaurant better.